-If the use or misuse of RAPIVAB or any other FDA-approved products we may sell in the future harms people, we may be subject to costly and damaging product liability claims brought against us by consumers, healthcare providers, pharmaceutical companies, third-party payors or others.
-The use of our product candidates in clinical trials could also expose us to product liability claims.
+If the use or misuse of peramivir or any other regulatory body-approved products we or a partner may sell in the future harms people, we may be subject to costly and damaging product liability claims brought against us by consumers, healthcare providers, pharmaceutical companies, third-party payors or others.
+The use of our product candidates in clinical trials, including post marketing clinical studies, could also expose us to product liability claims.
 We cannot predict all of the possible harms or side effects that may result from the use of our products or the testing of product candidates and, therefore, the amount of insurance coverage we currently may not be adequate to cover all liabilities or defense costs we might incur.
 A product liability claim or series of claims brought against us could give rise to a substantial liability that could exceed our resources.
 Even if claims are not successful, the costs of defending such claims and potential adverse publicity could be harmful to our business.